etoobian/STAT531_Labs/Lab01_Collab/Lab01_TeamCollabSetup.md

 # Tech Lab 1: Team Collaboration Setup

 *Use this document as your editable team workspace.
 Each section may be filled in collaboratively during the activity or afterward for submission.
-Each team member must make at least 4 edits to this document using Git, providing a Commit message explaining briefly what the edit was and pushing your changes*
+Between Sections 1 through 6, each team member must make at least 4 edits to this document using Git, providing a Commit message explaining briefly what the edit was and pushing your changes.
+For Section 7, each member must provide their own reflections.*

 ## 1 Client Brief